0xKurt/zama-challenge/docs/DESIGN.md

 #### How to Find the Problem

 1. **Check if it's actually single-player**:

    ```bash
    npx hardhat --network <network> task:game:info --game-id <gameId>
    ```

    Make sure `player2` is `0x0000...` (zero address).

 2. **Check transaction logs**: Look for `MoveSubmitted` events to see if opponent move was generated

-3. **Verify randomness**: The opponent move uses `block.difficulty` for randomness - make sure you're on a network that supports it
+3. **Verify randomness**: The opponent move uses `block.prevrandao` for randomness - make sure you're on a network that supports it

 #### What's Probably Wrong

 - Not using `address(0)` when creating the game
-- Network doesn't support `block.difficulty` (use a compatible network)
+- Network doesn't support `block.prevrandao` (use a compatible network)
 - Transaction failed silently

 #### How to Fix It